lqdev/luisquintanilla.me/_src/posts/generate-mecard-qr-code-fsharp.md

 ## What is MeCard?

-According to Wikipedia, MECARD is "MeCard is a data file similar to vCard...It is largely compatible with most QR-readers for smartphones.
+According to Wikipedia, MeCard is "...a data file similar to vCard...It is largely compatible with most QR-readers for smartphones.
 It is an easy way to share a contact with the most used fields.
 Usually, devices can recognize it and treat it like a contact ready to import."

 An example might look like: `MECARD:N:Doe,John;TEL:13035551212;EMAIL:john.doe@example.com;;`